itsmeeandrew/SepMamba/README.md

 <a href="https://arxiv.org/abs/2410.20997">Paper on arXiv</a>
 </em></p>

+<p align=center><em>
+Accepted to ICASSP 2025

+This paper has been accepted for presentation at the International Conference on Audio, Speech, and Signal Processing (ICASSP) 2025.
+</em></p>

 **Deep learning-based single-channel speaker separa- tion has improved significantly in recent years in large part due to the introduction of the transformer-based attention mechanism.
 However, these improvements come with intense computational demands, precluding their use in many practical applications.
 As a computationally efficient alternative with similar modeling capabilities, Mamba was recently introduced.
 We propose Sep- Mamba, a U-Net-based architecture composed of bidirectional Mamba layers.
 We find that our approach outperforms similarly- sized prominent models — including transformer-based models — on the WSJ0 2-speaker dataset while enjoying significant computational benefits in terms of multiply-accumulates, peak memory usage, and wall-clock time.
 We additionally report strong results for causal variants of SepMamba.
 Our approach provides a computationally favorable alternative to transformer- based architectures for deep speech separation.**